BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 Last lab, you created a account for TACC.
 I've added you as a collaborator in our class project, which means you have access to resources to run large jobs.
 We're going to learn to upload files to TACC, run jobs remotely, and download the results to our local machines.

 First, open up a Cygwin window.
 Note the command prompt that appears here: it is specific to your local machine.
-Navigate to the file containing `dna.phy.dat.txt` (probably `BioinformaticsR/alignments`).
+Navigate to the file containing `dna.phy.dat` (probably `BioinformaticsR/alignments`).
 Enter the following command to upload your data to TACC, where "username" is the name you selected last week for your TACC account:

-`scp dna.phy.dat.txt username@lonestar.tacc.utexas.edu:.`
+`scp dna.phy.dat username@lonestar.tacc.utexas.edu:.`

 You'll be prompted to enter `yes`, to indicate it's ok to log on, and then you'll enter the password you selected.
+Please note that no characters will appear on the screen as you submit your password!

 This command is similar to the `cp` command we learned at the beginning of the semester, except this is a secure copy command used for transferring files between computers.
 The syntax is also similar, with the file you want to copy listed first, then the place where it will be copied (in this case, you're specifying the home directory of your personal account on TACC).
 You should see a line printed that lists the file as 100% uploaded.
 You may want to open a text editor to save these commands with notes (like you've done in RStudio).

 Now we can log on to TACC in the command line to work with the file remotely: